-This means that before pupils are permitted into the school staff will use a handheld metal detector and ask pupils to hand over any items not permitted in school.
+This means that before pupils are permitted into the school, staff will use a handheld metal detector and when required, as a deterrent, a bodycam will be used (in line with the CCTV Policy).
+Staff will ask pupils to hand over any items not permitted in school.
 Items are stored in a named see-through bag for each pupil and returned to the pupil at the end of each school day.
 Items may be confiscated or seized if the items in possession of the pupil are illegal.
 All confiscated items will be held in the office until the end of the day.
-The first priority being to ensure that students and adults are in a safe and secure environment when they are in school.
+The priority being to ensure that students and adults are in a safe and secure environment when they are in school.
 Any items that may jeopardise the safety of others or themselves will be taken from the student without notice.